GSA/piv-guides/pages/piv_app_int_models.md

 ## *D. Identity Proxy*      FIXME - need high-level info on how to implement this

-X509 (Direct PIV) Login +++++ Link to more technical info
+## *E X.509 (Direct PIV) Login* +++++ Link to more technical info

-Several things to note about this approach:
+Simply speaking, "PIV" = X.509 = two-way TLS = client authentication.
+Several things to note about the Direct PIV Login approach:

 - The application must support PIV authentication
 - The application must be connected to a Certification Authority (CA) for certificates
 - The application must map users' PIV credential to application accounts
-- Thereis high development LOE for the application, and no ICAM development involvement
+- There is high development LOE for the application, and no ICAM development involvement

 # Authorization (AuthZ) Application Integration Options